ParyantNautiyal/ETL_Scheduling/README.md

 Tech Stack:
 1. Pyspark
-   :- To Transform The data
+   :- To Transform The data ( Use Databricks or for practice use google colab)
 2. Airflow
    :- To schedule the ETL jobs created using pyspark
 3. AWS S3